-^a Modified adjusted gross income amounts are provided.
+aModified adjusted gross income amounts are provided.

-^b Under the Taxpayer Relief Act of 1997, the income phase-out amounts are indexed to inflation according to a formula specified in law for this purpose, which may or may not result in a yearly increase.
+^bUnder section 25A(h) of title 26, United States Code, the income phase-out amounts are indexed to inflation according to a formula specified in law for this purpose, which may or may not result in a yearly increase.

-^c Under the 26 U.S.C. § 221(f), the income phase-out amounts are indexed to inflation according to a formula specified in law for this purpose, which may or may not result in a yearly increase.
+^cUnder section 221(f) of title 26, United States Code, the income phase-out amounts are indexed to inflation according to a formula specified in law for this purpose, which may or may not result in a yearly increase.

-^d For students attending otherwise eligible educational institutions located within the Gulf Opportunity Zone, the maximum Hope tax credit and maximum Lifetime Learning tax credit are doubled for taxable years 2005 and 2006.
+^d or students who attended otherwise eligible educational institutions located within the Gulf Opportunity Zone in tax years 2005 and 2006, the maximum Hope tax credit and maximum Lifetime Learning tax credit were doubled.
+This increase does not apply to tax years after 2006.
 Gulf Opportunity Zone Act, Pub.
 L. No. 109-135, § 102, 119 Stat.
-2577, 2594 (2005).
+2577, 2594 (Jan.
+7, 2005).